Skip to main content

 • PreK and Kindergarten students will utilize district-provided iPads solely in the classroom

-Please know that it is an expectation for all students in grades 3-12 to bring their devices with them to school each day.
+Please know that it is an expectation for all students in grades 6-12 to bring their devices with them to school each day.
 This is similar to your child having other resources, such as books or calculators, that they are required to bring.
 It will also be the student's responsibility to ensure that the device comes to school charged and ready to use.
-While you still have the flexibility for your child to bring their personal device to school, parents are encouraged to consider using a district-provided device, along with the purchase of an optional $25 device protection plan, to minimize your risk of out-of-pocket expenses due to lost or damaged devices.
+Parent’s are encouraged to purchase an optional $25 device protection plan (grades 6-12), to minimize risk of out of pocked expenses due to a damaged or stolen device.
 (For more information on our device protection plan, please click here).

-Information on how to check out a district device will be communicated by campuses after the beginning of school.
+Information on how to check out a district device will be communicated by campuses during the back to school process.

 Using District-Issued Devices vs. Personal Devices